 14. Sprinkler Irrigation.
 Method of irrigation in which the water is sprayed, or sprinkled, through the air to the ground surface.
 (7-1-24)

+15. Unmanned Aircraft System (UAS).
+Unmanned aircraft vehicle(s) and associated elements, including communication links and components that control the unmanned aircraft, that are required for the pilot in command to operate.

+16. Unmanned Aircraft Vehicle (UAV).
+Any aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.

-15. Waters of the State.
+17. Waters of the State.
 Any surface waters such as canals, ditches, laterals, lakes, streams, or rivers.

 (7-1-24)